sidpalas/devops-directive-website/content/posts/2020/04/kubernetes-the-hard-way-01-02/index.md

 ## kubectl

-`Kubectl` (It's okay... nobody else knoews [how to pronounce it](https://www.youtube.com/watch?v=2wgAIvXpJqU) either) is a command line tool for interacting with Kubernetes clusters.
+`Kubectl` (It's okay... nobody else knows [how to pronounce it](https://www.youtube.com/watch?v=2wgAIvXpJqU) either) is a command line tool for interacting with Kubernetes clusters.
 Once the cluster is up and running, `kubectl` will be the primary mechanism for getting information about the cluster (and things running within it), as well deploying and modifying software running within the cluster.

 Kelsey's instructions for installation are sufficient, but if on MacOS, it can also be installed with Homebrew using:

     $ brew install kubectl

-At this point your computer should have all the necessary prerequisite software and we can start setting up the cloud resources needed for the cluster.
+At this point, your computer should have all the necessary prerequisite software and we can start setting up the cloud resources needed for the cluster.

 See you in the next post!